 Different magicians have their own ideas and are likewise dressed for success.

 Lance Burton is one the few magicians who still prefer a tuxedo since he feels that it suits his traditional act and style the best while David Blaine is always simply dressed in black shirt and trousers both of which lend an enigmatic look to his personality.

-David Copperfield is one of those who is yet to relinquish his t-shirts but his success is proof enough of the fact that this is his way of dressing up which has always and every time worked for him.
+David Copperfield is one of those who is yet to relinquish his t-shirts but his success is enough proof of the fact that his way of dressing up has worked for him every time.